In general, we don’t recommend A/B testing as a primary metric for evaluating the performance of send time optimization.

 Wait at least 48 hours after the last mail has been sent before analyzing your results

 Out of eagerness, or anxiousness, many users start tabulating their results as soon as the email has completed sending.
-Because not all your emails went out at once, this will give a major advantage to whichever segment was sent first.
+Because not all of your emails went out at once, this will give a major advantage to whichever segment was sent first.

 We recommend you wait at least 48 hours, if not longer, before analyzing the results of any email A/B test.